mol and mol2

 .

-Each atomic record in a PDB file provides specific information about an atom:
+Each atomic record in a PDB file provides detailed information about an atom:

 ATOM